-Reducing emissions related to transport Sources ALMA is implementing a number of measures to reduce the carbon footprint associated with transport, including short routes, optimising logistics flows and choosing clean transport.
-According to the 2019 carbon footprint, the main sources of emissions are packaging (56%), end-of-life (18%) and transport (18.3%).
-The majority of transport-related emissions come from downstream transport.
+Reducing emissions related to transport

+Sources ALMA is implementing a number of measures to reduce the carbon footprint associated with transport, including short routes, optimising logistics flows and choosing clean transport.

+The carbon assessment carried out in 2023, the results of which were obtained in 2024, confirms that our main emissions, overall, relate to packaging, end-of-life and transport.
+For transport-related emissions, the majority of emissions come from downstream transport.

 To prevent and reduce transport-related emissions, Sources ALMA has introduced a number of measures that will be continued and developed over the coming years:

 - Optimising logistics networks and flows;

 - Choosing local suppliers;

 - Using alternative fuels instead of diesel B7;

 - Increasing the use of rail freight.

 As a general rule, Sources ALMA favours energy-efficient modes of transport.
 Low-carbon modes of transport are being developed (rail and rail), as far as possible with Réseau Ferré de France.
 The weekly train service between the Auvergne and Ile-de-France regions helps reduce greenhouse gas emissions by replacing almost 3,600 lorries a year.
-Sources ALMA favours short supply chains and limits the transport of raw materials: the company has chosen to integrate a preform injection workshop at some of its bottling sites, so that bottles can be manufactured entirely on site.
-Along the same lines, one of the Cristaline sites now makes its own caps.
-IN 2024, THE AIM IS TO MAINTAIN OR DEVELOP WEEKLY RAIL CAPACITY